naloxegol (Oral route)

 The presence of other medical problems may affect the use of naloxegol.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Stomach or bowel cancer—May increase risk for more serious side effects.

 - Kidney disease, moderate to severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-- Stomach or bowel blockage, or history of—Should not be used in patients with these conditions.
+- Stomach or bowel blockage, known or suspected—Should not be used in patients with these conditions.

 Proper Use of naloxegol